chaunceyt/migration-to-kubernetes/README.md

 3. A project should should have a domain per environment. i.e. `develop|qa|review.kube.domain.tld`
 4. Each project should have an **Apache**, **Caching** and **Database** container by default.
 5. Tech leads should be able to troubleshoot their project environments

+## Proof of Concept

+Re: Confirmation #2 "a process triggers the creation of a web environment..."

+I started working a commandline tool that creates many of the services listed above.
+Initial start of that can be found [here](webproject-ctl).

+Things missing

+- ConfigMap for environmental variables
+- Solr Search option
+- ElasticSearch option
+- Sidecar support